 Meals, snacks and drinks are available to enjoy in-room 24 hours a day.

-In New Milton, on the edge of the New Forest, Chewton Glen sits on the coast between Bournemouth and Southampton.
+Chewton Glen is a luxury hotel on the edge of Hampshire's New Forest.
+Just outside the market town of New Milton, it sits on the coast between Bournemouth and Southampton.

 The closest international airport is Bournemouth, eight miles (a 20-minute drive) away.
 Southampton Airport is 22 miles away.
 Chewton Glen is 85 miles from London Heathrow and 90 miles from Gatwick (approximately two hours' drive each).